-Focusing on the basic elements of qualitative research, such as field observation, interviewing, focus groups, and content analysis, this second edition of Qualitative Research Methods for Community Development provides an overview of core methods and theoretical underpinnings of successful research.
+Focusing on the basic elements of qualitative research, such as field observation, interviewing, focus groups, and content analysis, this second edition of this book provides an overview of core methods and theoretical underpinnings of successful research.
 It also includes two new chapters on qualitative data analysis software and techniques for conducting online qualitative interviews and focus groups.

 From housing, community organizing, neighborhood planning, and urban revitalization, this book gives students the skills they need to undertake their own projects and provides professionals a valuable reference for their future research.
-Qualitative Research Methods for Community Development serves as a primary text for courses in applied qualitative research, and as a reference book for professionals and community-based researchers.
+This book serves as a primary text for courses in applied qualitative research and as a reference book for professionals and community-based researchers.

 "Qualitative Research Methods for Community Development is an accessible text on qualitative methods suitable to undergraduates, master’s students, and even professionals.
 With a unique focus on community development, social work, and planning, the book makes qualitative research and data analysis techniques approachable.
 The discussion of online research tools and methods is a valuable addition to the new edition."

-Alessandro Rigolon, Department of City & Metropolitan Planning, The University of Utah
+Alessandro Rigolon, Department of City and Metropolitan Planning, the University of Utah

 "New content on online engagement techniques is a very useful addition to the second edition of Qualitative Research Methods for Community Development.
 This is increasingly forming the cornerstone of participation strategies in professional practice, so understanding its potential is essential for practitioners.
 The online approach is also now ever-present in students' projects and something that is integral to research."

 Nick Croft, charted town planner (MRTPI) with 19 years professional planning practice in the UK.
-He has worked as a University senior lecturer since 2006, leading online distance learning Master's programmes.
+He has worked as a university senior lecturer since 2006, leading online distance learning master's programs